Austin, Texas: Notable incidents

 A series of bombings occurred in Austin in March 2018.
 Over the course of 20 days, five package bombs exploded, killing two people and injuring another five.
 The suspect, 23-year-old Mark Anthony Conditt of Pflugerville, Texas, blew himself up inside his vehicle after he was pulled over by police on March 21, also injuring a police officer.

 In 2020, Austin was the victim of a cyberattack by the Russian group Berserk Bear, possibly related to the U.S. federal government data breach earlier that year.

 On April 18, 2021, a shooting occurred at the Arboretum Oaks Apartments near The Arboretum shopping center, in which a former Travis County Sheriff's Office detective killed his ex-wife, his adoptive daughter, and his daughter's boyfriend.
 The suspect, who was previously charged with child sexual assault, was arrested in Manor after a 20-hour manhunt.

 A mass shooting took place in the early morning of June 12, 2021, on Sixth Street, which resulted in 14 people injured and one dead.
 The man killed was believed to be an innocent bystander who was struck as he was standing outside a bar.
-A 19-year-old suspect was formally charged and arrested in Killeen nearly two weeks after the shooting.
+A 19-year-old suspect, De'ondre "Dre" White, was formally charged and arrested in Killeen nearly two weeks after the shooting.

+In 2024, Zacharia Doar, a 23-year old Palestinian-American man, was attacked and stabbed in the chest on West 26th Street, West Campus, after returning from a rally in support of Palestinian human rights.
+The assailant, 36-year old Bert James Baker was arrested at the scene and charged with aggravated assault with a deadly weapon.

+On August 11, 2025, a mass shooting occurred outside a Target store in North Austin, killing three people.
+The suspect fled the Target by hijacking a car belonging to one of the victims.
+After leaving the Target area, the suspect crashed the stolen vehicle and proceeded to steal another vehicle from a car dealership.
+The suspect was later taken into custody after being subdued with a Taser.
+He was later identified as a 32-year-old male.